 - Place the data for each user onto a single line, and separate each field by a comma.
 Do not include spaces before or after the comma.

 - The TestImportUsers.csv file is a sample that shows what your upload file should look like.
-This file includes the five default fields only.
+This file includes the four default fields only.

 - Field sizes and types are specific, as per the table below.
 Your data must fit within these parameters or the upload will fail.